echizen121/delta-helix/README.md

 **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** You are free to use, share, and modify under non-commercial terms.
 See `LICENSE.txt` for details.

+##Note
+This project presents preliminary research findings.
+The Δ-helix structures and simulation results have not yet undergone formal peer review and should be interpreted accordingly.

 ## Author